BarryJNewman/GUAC/README.md

-# Apache Guacamole

-Apache Guacamole is a clientless remote desktop gateway.
-It supports standard protocols like SSC, Telnet, VNC, and RDP.
-It is open source and requires no plugins or client software installed.
-Thanks to HTML5, once Guacamole is installed on a server, all you need to access your remote desktops and servers is a web browser.

-Since Guacamole is accessed via your web browser, you can install Guacamole on a Cloud Service Provider (e.g. Microsoft, Amazon, or Google) and access Guacamole through your corporate proxy server.
-This can enable you to remotely access your Cloud hosted virtual machines without having to configure Firewall Rules or establish a Virtual Private Network.

-## Preface

-When the need for a "jump server" arose, I deployed the <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/guacamole-rdp-vnc-gateway-existing-vnet">Apache Guacamole Azure Quick Start Template</a>.
-This template was a great introduction to Apache Guacamole.
-However, it leveraged multiple Docker images, and I wasn't certian what other software resided within these containers.
-The magic behind this template came from a base64 encoded custom data <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/using-cloud-init">Cloud-Init</a> script, which didn't lend intself to my intention of sharing this template and allowing people to easily specify their desired database password and configuration.
-Since the skills required to develop ARM templates are required to obtain MCSE: Cloud Platform and Infrastructure certification, and that I needed to deploy Apache Guacamole, the challenge was on to develop an ARM template that could be reused and was configurable.

 ## Getting Started

 The following instructions will get you up and running with Apache Guacamole in no time at all.